 Napier is an art deco coastal town, completely rebuilt after a massive earthquake in 1931.
 Napier is situated in Hawks Bay, a famous wine region so there are plenty of vineyards and wine tours to choose from.
 Go to Te Mata Peak, the landscape is breathtaking!
 Because we were staying with family we went to lesser known places like this really cool farmers market just on the outskirts of Hastings and we also went to Ocean Beach.
 This is an amazing beach tucked away, with good surf, white sand and warm water.
 You will need your own vehicle to go there.

 I’m not much of a city person, but I loved Wellington as soon as we got there.
-It has it all, a bustling city, a harbor, beach and lush countryside on its doorstep!
+It has it all, a bustling city, a harbour, beach and lush countryside on its doorstep!
 Make sure you visit the Te Papa museum, probably the best museum I have ever been to.
 It goes through the history of New Zealand, the Maori people and culture and the country's geology.
 Walk along Cuba Street, the alternative and arty side of town.
 Take the cable car up the hill for an amazing view and meander your way back through the botanical gardens.
 Having your campervan means you can take a drive around the bay starting at Evans Bay and all around to Lyall Bay.
-Stop off in Shelly Bay and relax in the sun on beanbags for a BBQ lunch at Chocolate Fish Cafe looking out onto the harbor and city.
+Stop off in Shelly Bay and relax in the sun on beanbags for a BBQ lunch at Chocolate Fish Cafe looking out onto the harbour and city.

 If you are a solo traveller, another great way to travel around is by bus.

 New Zealand is, without a doubt, a country I recommend visiting and if you’re looking for a way to include a New Zealand road trip in your round the world trip – please contact me.
 Here are some ideas for how to include New Zealand in your multi-stop flights - I can make any route, just ask!